A comprehensive guide to how long drugs can be detected in your body

 How long does Crystal Methamphetamine stay in your system?

 Crystal meth is dangerously addictive.
-This is one drug that is very difficult to use on a recreational basis only.
-A powerful stimulant, it has similar effects to that of crack cocaine, except the effects last longer and it is much cheaper to buy.
+This drug is very difficult to use on a recreational basis only.
+A powerful stimulant, it has similar effects to crack Cocaine, except the effects last longer and are much cheaper.

 How long does Heroin stay in your system?